jimmmyss/GSoC-2025/README.md

 After evaluating all approaches, the project selected a combination of Docling with RapidOCR (ONNX, Greek) as the optimal solution for GlossAPI’s OCR requirements.
 Since RapidOCR is built on top of PaddleOCR, which demonstrated strong potential when trained, it was concluded to be the most promising option for long-term adoption.

 ## Future Work
-The project still has several unresolved issues and potential improvements related to my work.
-I plan to continue addressing these by working on my open pull requests and assisting in maintaining the project in the future.

-This is the future work.
-1.
-2.
-3.

-## Challenges
-Working on the platform this summer was one of the year's best moments.

-During the project, I encountered several challenges and learned many important things:
--   I was exposed to new methodologies and technologies that expanded my existing knowledge.
--   I faced numerous bugs and learned various methods for troubleshooting and resolving issues.
--   I collaborated with a large organization, which provided valuable experience.
--   I gained experience with AI practices that I had not previously encountered.

-I am also very pleased with the challenges I faced, as they contributed significantly to my growth and improvement.
-Moreover, working on this project has been particularly rewarding because contributing to education brings an extra sense of fulfillment and joy.
+The project still has a long way to go before it is ready for mass adoption and capable of handling all types of PDFs.
+In the near future, I plan to focus on the following improvements:

+1. **Expanding Dataset Sources** – Incorporate additional high-quality Greek texts from academic, legal, and public resources to improve coverage.
+2. **Pipeline Optimization** – Streamline the entire processing pipeline to maximize efficiency and reduce resource usage.
+3. **Selective VLM support for Complex Texts** – Use Vision-Language Models exclusively for complex documents so that standard texts are processed efficiently without heavy resource usage.
+4. **Consistent Accuracy** – Achieve and maintain a high OCR accuracy scores of over 90% across diverse document types.

 ## Thanks note
 This project is supported by the Google Summer of Code program and the Open Technologies Alliance - Gfoss organization.
 I would like to extend my sincere thanks to my mentors, Foivos and Nikos, for his invaluable guidance throughout the project, covering areas such as implementation, code review, and community involvement.
 Additionally, I am grateful to the organization for providing me with the opportunity to work on this project.
 It was an absolute pleasure working with you and I will try to stay connected with the community in the future!

-## Conclusion
 In conclusion, the development of the GlossAPI as part of Google Summer of Code 2025 has been an enriching and transformative experience.
 The project successfully introduced a range of advanced features and enhancements designed to improve the educational experience for users.
 The integration of interactive simulations, improved code, and a more intuitive user interface has significantly contributed to the platform's functionality and user experience.

 Throughout the project, I have gained valuable insights into new technologies and methodologies, honed my problem-solving skills, and expanded my expertise in AI practices.
 Collaborating with a large organization and engaging with the broader community has been incredibly rewarding, both professionally and personally.

-As the project continues to evolve, I remain committed to addressing outstanding issues and implementing further improvements.
+.
 The journey has been fulfilling, and the opportunity to contribute to educational technology has been particularly gratifying.
 I look forward to staying connected with the community and continuing to support the platform's development in the future.

 Thank you once again to everyone who supported and guided me throughout this project.
 Your contributions and encouragement have made this experience truly memorable.